Enterprise Connect for Office 365 and Exchange (EWS)

 More information in our guide to Free-busy Only Access.

 Next, we’d recommend you test your Service Account using the Microsoft Remote Connectivity Analyzer.
 You’ll need the credentials for the Service Account created in Step 1, as well as the email address of a user or resource mailbox configured for impersonation.
 If you don’t have Autodiscover configured for your domain then you will also need the public Exchange Server URL.

 More details can be found about testing in our help article Testing Enterprise Connect configuration for Office 365 and Exchange

 This corresponds to Boundary A in the above diagram.

 Your software provider will provide you with a button or link to follow to connect your calendars with their service.

-After selecting Office365 or Exchange you will see a screen similar to this.
+After selecting Exchange you will see a screen similar to this.

 This will verify the Service Account credentials and use them to impersonate the user associated with the Impersonation email.
 Once complete you will be redirected back to your software vendor’s application and they will be able to synchronize your user/resource calendars.

 - A guide explaining how Exchange should be set up, before you integrate with Cronofy

 - A guide explaining how to configure the `ApplicationImpersonation` role on Service Accounts in Exchange